Niktux/karma-docs/source/profile.rst

 Why a profile ?
 ---------------

-If you have changed karma default values (master filename, configuration directory or template suffix), you have to specify your own values every time you run a karma command.
-It's quite annoying.
+If you have changed karma default values (master filename, configuration directory or template suffix), you need to specify your own values to karma.
+Since 2.0.0, this can not be done with command options.
+That's where profile come in !

-With the karma profile (since 1.2.0), you can override karma default values.

 Setting up profile
 ------------------